equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 ---

-This article is not finished yet !!!

-> This article is still in progress !!!
-Lot of developers asked me for a
-> preview of this article that's why I'm releasing it unfinished.
->
-> please check on later once it's officially relased

 In this Article I'll show you how to organize business classes in [Ruby on Rails](https://rubyonrails.org/) so your application can benefit from [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html)